cameroncuster/caffe_assessment/README.md

 point to a specific change in the application.
 Issues resemble the commit log in their reliability because they are very specific with detailed solutions which are documented in their entirety.
 Everything is accounted for in the issue and commit logs which accentuates software reliability.
-The documentation of the software alone is a reason to use the Caffe software in the project.

 The official documentation is supported by Jekyll and can be made with